 - High interest rate.
 The account’s interest rate is 1% APY — many banks offer a low 0.01%.

 - Automatic Savings Plan.
 Speed up your savings with automatic fixed transfers from your other Capital One bank accounts.

 What should I look out for?

 - Deposit holds.
-Cash deposits, ACH direct deposits and incoming wire transfers are available on the same business day they’re deposited.
-All other deposits are subject to a hold of four business days before you can access the funds.
+Cash deposits, ACH direct deposits and incoming wire transfers are typically available on the same business day, while Capital One checks appear the next business day.
+Checks from other banks tend to take around four business days.

 Compare with other savings accounts

 Opening an account is as simple as filling out an online form, and Capital One claims the whole process takes five minutes.

 Follow these steps: